List of Vorkosigan Saga characters: Quaddies

-Quaddies are the result of genetic engineering to create humans who could live and work their entire lives in microgravity.
-Instead of legs they have an extra pair of arms, and metabolisms adjusted for their intended lives.
-After artificial gravity was invented, they were scheduled for either termination or imprisonment on a planetary surface, but were rescued and eventually moved to a space station known as Quaddiespace.
+Quaddies are the result of genetic engineering to create humans who could live and work their entire lives in zero gravity.
+Instead of legs, they have an extra pair of arms, and metabolisms adjusted for their intended environment.
+After artificial gravity was invented, making them obsolete overnight, the corporation that created them scheduled them for either termination or imprisonment on a planetary surface, but they were rescued and eventually settled down at a remote star system known as Quaddiespace.